alexmonti19/dagnet/pretrained_models/README.md

 ## Pre-trained models

 This directory contains the pre-trained models used to obtained the numbers in the paper.
-Because of some changes/fixes during the code refactoring, we obtained different numbers - almost always better :) - from the ones in the original
-paper:

 <table>
     <tbody>